Shamrock, Oklahoma

-Shamrock (Shêmwâkeki) is an unincorporated community in Creek County, Oklahoma, United States, located on Oklahoma State Highway 16 south of Drumright and west-northwest of Bristow.
+Shamrock (Shêmwâkeki) is an unincorporated town in Creek County, Oklahoma, United States, located on Oklahoma State Highway 16 south of Drumright and west-northwest of Bristow.
 The population was 65 at the time of the 2020 census.
 It was named for Shamrock, Illinois (just southeast of Bloomington), the hometown of local store owner, James M. Thomas.

 History

 In 1908, James M. Thomas, a native of Shamrock, Illinois, moved to this area and opened a store.
 He named the post office that he established on July 9, 1910, in honor of his home town.
 Between 1915 and 1916, the Sapulpa and Oil Field Railroad (later the St. Louis and San Francisco Railway) built a line northward from Depew to Shamrock.
-The railroad bypassed the town by three-fourths of a mile, so the citizens moved their businesses closer to the railroad.
+The railroad bypassed the town by three quarters of a mile, so the citizens moved their businesses closer to the railroad.
 In 1916, the Atchison, Topeka and Santa Fe Railway constructed a line that connected Shamrock and Drumright.
 These lines developed Shamrock as a major shipping point for oil field equipment and crude oil.
 The town adopted an Irish theme, with streets named Tipperary, Dublin, Killarney, Blarney, and Cork.

 Shamrock became quite the oil and gas boomtown when the nearby Cushing Oil Field began to develop.
 Numerous oilfield camps began to spring up in the vicinity, and Shamrock developed a reputation as a bawdy town with saloons, gambling halls, and brothels.
 Colorful stories abound.
 Two noted oilmen, Tom Slick and Harry Sinclair, had a few drinks one night and were racing horse teams up and down Shamrock's main street.
 The Big Six gambling hall had a one-legged fiddle player who was known to take off his wooden leg and use it as a club to keep order in the place.
 However, the oil boom and its workers started moving to new areas in the mid-1920s, and Shamrock began to shrink.
 Still, the town was exciting enough in 1932 to have its bank robbed by Pretty Boy Floyd.